-We sat down with one of the Summer Intensive teachers to ask her a few questions about her experience as a dancer, as well as a teacher at KCDC.
+We sat down with renowned dancer and choreographer and former KCDC dancer Oryan Yohanan; one of the Summer Intensive teachers, and asked her a few questions about her experience as a dancer, as well as a teacher at KCDC.
 We hope it will give you a better understanding of the summer intensive experience.
-Get in touch today to learn more about this summer’s program, starting July 2017!
+Get in touch today to learn more about this summer’s program, starting July 2018!

 Name: Oryan Yohanan

 Title: Professional Dancer and Multidisciplinary Artist

 These days I am working on my own solo creation, it will premiere at “Arena Dance Festival” on July, 2016 in Jerusalem and later on in Tel Aviv.
 For this creation I am combining all of my artistic passions which are dance, improvisation and plastic art.
 I am also performing two other pieces, the first is “Poly Monopoly” by a great choreographer Sahar Azimi, who I have been working with for the last 3 years.
 The second piece I am performing is “Sunny Side Down” by the young choreographer Noa Shiloh.
 Aside from working on my own piece and these performances, I am teaching all over the Israel.
 In my free time, I am also writing poetry, sculpting and painting.

 What is your dance education and professional background?